ayurkiv-nvda/SONiC/doc/SONIC_Test_Ingress_Discards_HLD.md

 #### Test case #22
 ##### Test objective
-Verify ingress Priority group drop packets counter
+Verify ingress Priority Group drop packets counter

-Packet1 to send
+Packet to send
 ```
 ...
 ###[ IP ]###
   version= 4
-  ihl= None
-  tos= 0x11   (4 << 2) | 1
+  tos= [(lossless_priority << 2) | ECN]
-  src= [auto]
+  src= [neighbor1 ip src]
-  dst= [auto]
+  dst= [neighbor2 ip dst]
 ...
 ```

+##### Test description
+Supportted topology for this testcase - ptf32.
-##### Get interfaces which are members of LAG and RIF.
-Choose 2 random interfaces (neighbors are linked to them are host A and B)
+Get interfaces which are members of LAG and RIF.
+Choose 2 random interfaces (neighbors are linked to them are host A and B).
+To make packet dropped on ingress side, we need to:
+-	create congestion on egress side by closing port by setting the shaper, which can be done in RPC image only.
+-	send enough packet to occupy the shared buffer pool
+-	send enough packet to occupy the headroom
+-	send extra packet to trigger packet drop

 ##### Test steps
-- update the buffer profile on the DUT's ports, set "dynamic_th" to -8 : redis-cli -n 4 hset "BUFFER_PROFILE|pg_lossless_<speed>_5m_profile" dynamic_th -8
-- config save & config reload
-- Start PFC storm on one of the ports (host A)
-- create Packet1 to send on PTF with DSCP mark 3 or 4
+- limit maximum bandwith rate on the destination port with using SAI port attribute SAI_PORT_ATTR_QOS_SCHEDULER_PROFILE_ID
+- choose losless Priority Queue an get appropriate DSCP value
+- consruct IP packet
-- send numerous of these packets from host B to A
+- start data traffic from RX to TX ports
-- observe PG drop counters increasing
+- verify there are drops on apropriate PG on apropriate port
+- cleanup (resore maximin bandwith)